PhD in Medieval History. University of California, Los Angeles (UCLA), 2004.

 MA in Medieval History.
 UCLA, 2000.

 Postgraduate study.
-Oxford University, Oxford, UK, 1996–7.
+New College, Oxford (UK), 1996–7.
 Completed first year of two-year MPhil in late medieval English, along with research in art history, palaeography, and late medieval Italian history (see Harlech Scholarship, below).

 AB magna cum laude.
 Harvard University, Cambridge, MA, 1996.
 Concentration: Medieval History and Literature, specializing in late medieval England and Italy.
 Thesis co-sponsors Jan Ziolkowski and Jennifer Lee Carrell.